NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 ca paths with Nix, leaving as much room as possible for future extensions.
 In particular:

-- Add some path-rewriting to allow derivations with self-references to be built as CA
-- Consolidate the caching model to allow non-deterministic derivations to be built as CA
+- Consolidate the caching model to make it more efficient in presence of non-deterministic derivations
 - (hopefully, one day) make the CA model the default one in Nix
 - Investigate the consequences in term of privileges requirements
 - Build a trust model on top of the content-adressed model to share store paths